 Victoria College faculty, staff, and administration are committed to the success of every student enrolled at Victoria College.
 Academic courses and some career and technical courses at Victoria College require students to demonstrate appropriate reading, writing, and/or mathematics skills prior to enrollment in those courses.
 When students need additional preparation to transition into college-level courses, Victoria College requires them to enroll in academic foundations courses based upon their Academic Foundations Plan (AFP).
 Students are required to enroll in academic foundations courses in those areas identified in the AFP each semester until the AFP is complete.
+It is possible for students to be placed in Level I courses in one area and Level II courses in another.

-Victoria College provides two levels of academic foundations courses for those students whose AFP requires writing and reading and three levels for those students whose AFP requires additional preparation in mathematics.
-Students are assigned to a level based on their THEA or COMPASS scores (or other state-approved placement exams).
-Students enrolled in an AFP can progress from Level I to Level II by earning a grade of SA, SB, or SC in their Level I courses.
-Students enrolled in writing and/or reading Level II courses can progress to college-level courses by earning a grade of SA, SB, or SC in their Level II courses.
+Victoria College provides two levels of academic foundations courses for those students whose AFP requires writing and reading, Integrated Reading and Writing I (INRW 0300) and Integrated Reading and Writing II (INRW 0301).
+Students are assigned to a level based on their lowest score in either reading or writing on the Texas Success Initiative (TSI) Assessment.
+Students enrolled in an academic foundations course can progress from Level I to Level II by earning a grade of SA, SB, or SC in their Level I course (INRW 0301) can progress to college-level courses by earning a grade of SA, SB, or SC in the Level II course.